iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 ![1](https://github.com/iancanada/DocumentDownload/blob/master/PowerSupply/ADM715X/SMDtutorialPictures/SMDtutorial6.jpg)

 7. Re-set the oven temperature to 380F or 193C immediately.
 The temperature will start to rise.
 It should take less than 8 minutes to reach the target temperature.
+3 to 5 minutes would the good time range.
 Too long will damage the PCB.

 ![1](https://github.com/iancanada/DocumentDownload/blob/master/PowerSupply/ADM715X/SMDtutorialPictures/SMDtutorial7.jpg)